CancerDataAggregator/CDA-HelpDesk/docs/documentation/cdapython/man_pages/columns.md

 ## Returns
-pandas.DataFrame where each row is a metadata record describing one searchable CDA column and is comprised of the following fields:
+pandas.DataFrame where each row is a metadata record describing one searchable CDA column comprising the following fields:

 `table` (string: name of the CDA table containing this column) `column` (string: name of this column)